cliffordx/legalbai/pages/CIVIL CODE___BOOK 3___TITLE_4.md

 		- **ARTICLE 912.**
 		  collapsed:: true
 		  id:: 62f13782-4567-4ef5-bbb4-a9ce5644493a
-			- If the devise subject to reduction should consist of real property, which cannot be conveniently divided, it shall go to the devisee if the reduction does not absorb one-half of its value; and in a contrary case, to the compulsory heirs; but the former and the latter shall reimburse each other in cash for what respectively belongs to them.
+			- If the devise subject to reduction should consist of real property, which cannot be conveniently divided, it shall go to the devisee if the reduction does not absorb one-half of its value; and in a contrary case, to the [[compulsory heirs]]; but the former and the latter shall reimburse each other in cash for what respectively belongs to them.
 			- The devisee who is entitled to a legitime may retain the entire property, provided its value does not exceed that of the disposable portion and of the share pertaining to him as legitime.
 (821)
 		- **ARTICLE 913.**
 		  collapsed:: true